RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 A symmetrical demo app built with **Riverpod**, featuring the exact same functionality and UI/UX as the Cubit app.
 Proves that the architecture is truly **state-symmetric** and reusable across different state managers.

-The choice of Cubit and Riverpod was deliberate — it’s enough to **visualize the approach** and demonstrate interoperability the migration path:
+The choice of Cubit and Riverpod was deliberate — it’s enough to **visualize the approach**, demonstrate interoperability and the migration path:

 - **Cubit → BLoC**: replace method calls with event dispatching (swap Cubit for BLoC, add Events, adjust DI bindings).
 - **Cubit → Provider**: slightly more changes.
 Since Provider depends on `BuildContext`, use **GetIt** (as in BLoC/Cubit apps), adjust DI bindings, replace Cubit with equivalent Providers exposing symmetric methods, and **add thin adapters**.